HOW TO CHOOSE THE CORRECT HEIGHT SAFETY HARNESS

 This is a question we are asked almost everyday.
 There are so many different types of roofing harnesses also known as fall arrest harnesses that it can be difficult to choose what would be best for you and your circumstances.
 It doesn’t help that the difference in cost can be enormous.
-Many people when they initially look for a harness will see a basic harness for $90 and then see the same type of fall arrest harness for $400 and wonder why the massive difference in cost.
+Many people when they initially look for a safety harness will see a basic harness for $90 and then see the same type of fall arrest harness for $400 and wonder why the massive difference in cost.
 Basically it comes down to comfort and usability.
 All safety harnesses must comply with AS1891.1 and be rated for fall arrest.
-So whether you buy a basic one or top of the line will make little difference in safety.
-But what will make a massive difference is how it fits, feels and how comfortable it is when wearing it all day.
+So whether you go for a basic safety harness or top of the line will make little difference in safety, but what will make a massive difference is how it fits, feels and how comfortable it is when wearing it all day.
 Of course the more expensive ones also have great padding which of course in the event of a fall would provide additional support and protection.
 So that should also be taken into consideration.

 Our install teams wear roofing harnesses all day every day and we have used them to trial our many different models.
 They are unbiased when it comes to brand and price because they are not loyal to a brand and we are supplying it to them so there is no cost considerations.
 They choose purely on comfort and usability and we can tell you they won’t touch the cheap ones.
 They all agree that if you are only wearing it for a short time, say maybe an hour a day, then the cheap one will do fine.
 But if wearing all day or having to get in and out of it on a regular basis then the better roofing harnesses are so far above the rest it is not worth even looking at the cheap ones.
 Our advice is to come in or our show room and try some on yourself.
 That way you can feel the difference before you make your decision.